sonnayaanya/foobar/README.md

 # foobar

-This repository contains a couple of mu solutions to the foobar challenge problems that I had time to look at before its shutdown in April 2024.
+This repository contains a couple of my solutions to the foobar challenge problems that I had time to look at before its shutdown in April 2024.